Nate Archibald: Personal life

-He completed his bachelor's degree from University of Texas-El Paso by going back for three consecutive summers just prior to finishing his NBA career.
+Archibald completed his bachelor's degree from University of Texas-El Paso by going back for three consecutive summers just prior to finishing his NBA career.
 He then taught in the New York City school system and attended night school at Fordham University.
-He received a master's degree from Fordham University in 1990 and a professional diploma in supervision and administration in 1994.
-He began long-distance correspondence work toward a doctorate from California Coast University in 2000 but ceased his studies because of "his lack of funds and the motivation to complete a long-distance correspondence curriculum".
-He has stated his hope to complete the degree in the future at Fordham.
+Archibald received a master's degree from Fordham University in 1990 and a professional diploma in supervision and administration in 1994.
+He began long-distance correspondence work toward a doctorate from California Coast University in 2000, but ceased his studies because of "his lack of funds and the motivation to complete a long-distance correspondence curriculum".
+Archibald has stated his hope to complete the degree in the future at Fordham.

+Archibald was diagnosed with amyloidosis in 2016, and received a heart transplant in 2018.